Radiative lifetime of the A 2{\Pi}1/2 state in RaF with relevance to laser cooling: Introduction

 \section{Introduction}

-The properties of the lowest-lying $^2 \Pi_{1/2}$ state in alkaline-earth monofluorides and other molecules of similar electronic structure are of central importance for their suitability for direct laser cooling and trapping.
-The diagonal Franck-Condon matrix and closed optical cycle between the $^2 \Sigma^+$ ground state and the lowest-lying $^2 \Pi_{1/2}$ state of these molecules has enabled the direct laser cooling of molecules to mK temperatures or lower, such as CaF~\cite{Zhelyazkova2014}, SrF~\cite{Shuman2010}, YbF~\cite{Lim2018}, YO~\cite{Ding2020}, CaOH~\cite{Vilas2022}, SrOH~\cite{Kozyryev2017SrOH}, and the symmetric-top CaOCH$_3$~\cite{Mitra2020}.

-The radiative lifetime of the $A$~$^2 \Pi_{1/2}$ state is key for implementing transversal and longitudinal laser slowing based on the optically closed $A$~$^2 \Pi_{1/2} \leftarrow X$~$^2\Sigma$ transition.
-One-dimensional laser slowing has proven to be very effective in decelerating the molecules to the capture velocity of a magneto-optical trap~\cite{Tarbutt2018}, while simultaneously compressing and collimating the radially expanding molecular beam, leading to a higher density of trapped molecules~\cite{Lim2018,Ding2020}.
+The properties of the lowest-lying $^2 \Pi_{1/2}$ state in alkaline-earth monofluorides and other {homoelectronic} molecules are of central importance for their suitability for direct laser cooling and trapping.
+The diagonal Franck-Condon matrix and closed optical cycle between the $X$~$^2 \Sigma^+$ ground state and the lowest-lying $A$~$^2 \Pi_{1/2}$ state of these molecules has enabled the direct laser cooling of molecules to mK temperatures or lower, such as CaF~\cite{Zhelyazkova2014}, SrF~\cite{Shuman2010}, YbF~\cite{Lim2018}, YO~\cite{Ding2020}, CaOH~\cite{Vilas2022}, SrOH~\cite{Kozyryev2017SrOH}, and the symmetric-top CaOCH$_3$~\cite{Mitra2020}.
+The {short} radiative lifetime of the $A$~$^2 \Pi_{1/2}$ state is key for {efficient} laser cooling based on the optically closed $A$~$^2 \Pi_{1/2} \leftarrow X$~$^2\Sigma^+$ transition, {and} decelerating the molecules to the capture velocity of a magneto-optical trap~\cite{Tarbutt2018}.